 MAster's (ft/pt; 180 credits)

-If taking the course part-time: In the first year you would take module 1, Engaging with Ecology, in term 1 and module 3, Living Together, in term 2.
+If taking the course part-time: In the first year you would take Engaging with Ecology in term 1 and Living Together in term 2.
 By the end of the first year you will therefore have accrued 60 credits.
-In the second year you would take Making Connections in term 1 and The Ecological Self in term 2 (a further 60 credits), then complete the dissertation/major project (which brings you to the total of 180 credits).
+In the second year you would take Making Connections in term 1 and The Ecological Self in term 2 (a further 60 credits), then complete the dissertation (which brings you to the total of 180 credits).

 Postgraduate Diploma (ft/pt; 120 credits)

-A full-time (1 year) or part-time programme (2 years, UK students only) with 4 x 30 credit modules.
+A full-time (1 year) or part-time programme (2 years) with 4 x 30 credit modules.

 If you enrol for the PGDip you would come here for two terms, taking modules 1 and 2, Engaging with Ecology and Making Connections, in term 1, and modules 3 and 4, Living Together and the Ecological Self, in term 2.
 The PGDip accrues you 120 credits.